Supplier Security Explained: Security Best Practices for Outsourced Development

 • Measure key performance indicators for your suppliers, such as vulnerability fix time and effort metrics.

-Close alignment and integration with suppliers
+Close alignment and integration with suppliers (Level 3)

 Maximize alignment between your organization and suppliers by integrating processes, tools, and milestones.
 Use common development paradigms, shared environments, and tools like code repositories to ensure proper communication and qualitative progress.
 Implement compensating controls, such as threat modeling or additional security checks, when suppliers cannot fully meet your objectives.